Jason Talbot: Livingston

 In July 2008, he signed a two-year deal with Scottish First Division side Livingston, following an appearance as a trialist in a 1–1 pre-season draw with Unirea Urziceni.
 A regular, he played over thirty games in his first season, receiving just three yellow cards.
-However the "Lions" were demoted to the Third Division for breaching league rules on insolvency.
+However, the "Lions" were demoted to the Third Division for breaching league rules on insolvency.
 He played 34 games in the 2009–10 season, as "Livi" stormed to the title, thereby winning promotion up to the Second Division.
-Many expected he would not be offered a new contract due to financial concerns, and Talbot went on trial at Dundee, however he did return to sign a new contract with the club in July 2010.
+Many expected he would not be offered a new contract due to financial concerns, and Talbot went on trial at Dundee, however, he did return to sign a new contract with the club in July 2010.

-Playing 25 games in 2010–11, he helped the club to a second successive promotion, as Livingston regained their second tier status.
+Playing 25 games in 2010–11, he helped the club to a second successive promotion as Livingston regained their second-tier status.
 He signed a new deal with the club following their success.
 They retained their second tier status with a mid-table finish in 2011–12.
-Talbot made only 12 appearances for the club during season 2012–13 as a result of injury.
+Talbot made only 12 appearances for the club during 2012–13 season due to injury.
 In May 2013, he signed a new two-year contract with Livingston, keeping him at the club until the summer of 2015.
 He made 34 appearances in the 2013–14 campaign, though was sent off in games against Berwick Rangers, Dumbarton and Motherwell.

 On 7 February 2015, he was booked for a high tackle on Hearts player Sam Nicholson that left Nicholson needing stitches in his face.
 After reviewing the incident the Scottish Football Association suspended him for two matches.